HomeBlog Home

 1. North Carolina Homestead Laws

 North Carolina's homestead laws provide certain exemptions and protections for homeowners.
-A homestead, which includes dwellings and associated buildings up to a value set by the General Assembly, or a lot in a city or town with dwelling and building of the same value, is complete from sale under execution or final process for debts.
+A homestead, which includes dwellings and associated buildings up to a value set by the General Assembly, or a lot in a city or town with a dwelling and building of the same value, is complete from sale under execution or final process for debts.

 2. North Carolina Property Lines and Fence Laws

 In North Carolina, property line disputes are typically resolved through civil actions and legal proceedings.
-Property owners are encouraged to establish clear boundaries through surveys or boundary agreements to prevent conflicts with real estate properties.
-When it comes to fencing, local zoning ordinances.
-And homeowners association rules often state the specific requirements for height, material, and placement offenses.
+Property owners are encouraged to establish clear boundaries through surveys or boundary agreements to prevent conflicts with other real estate properties.

 3. North Carolina Lease and Rental Agreement Laws